aminsaied/composition_factors/README.md

 - A data-structure `Lie` capturing the representation theory of the free Lie algebra.
 - Visualisations of the composition factors and certain stability phenomena.

+There is a [white paper](https://arxiv.org/abs/1711.04326) describing this algorithm on the arXiv.

 ## Examples

 Compute all coefficients for partitions of size up `n` with `cf = CompositionFactors(n)`.